 The original Alibaba website has a lot more features.
 We recommend beginning with the ones we’ve listed above to save time and money and to enter the market quickly.

 There are a lot of options for making money with your marketplace.
 Let’s consider the approaches that Alibaba uses and some additional options for you.

 A free Alibaba subscription allows sellers to list a few products and doesn’t give them many chances to be seen by buyers.
 Gold Supplier Membership allows merchants to host better storefronts and get access to a bunch of advanced management and analytics tools.

 Alibaba offers a bunch of value-added services connected with advanced data analytics, cargo shipping, logistics, customs clearance, product showcasing, refunds, and many other import and export business needs.

 Alibaba developed software called Wangpu that it now offers to sellers for a subscription.
 In a nutshell, Wangpu is a set of tools that help sellers update their storefronts and improve their design and management.

 Alibaba.com has about 10 million active merchants.
 This leads to intense rivalry.
 Under such conditions, visibility matters a lot.
 To help its merchants, Alibaba provides display marketing services.
 Sellers can bid for a display position and for search keywords.

 How to create a website like Alibaba

-Check out an estimate for building a minimum viable product like Alibaba.
+Here’s an estimate for building a minimum viable product like Alibaba (in hours):